codacy/codacy-codesniffer/docs/description/PEAR_NamingConventions_ValidVariableName.md

 }
 ```

-Invalid: underscores used on public/protected variables and not used on private variables.
+Invalid: Underscores used on public/protected variables and not used on private variables.
 ```
 class Foo
 {